Greg Marinovich

-Greg Marinovich (born Gregory Sebastian Marinovich, 8 December 1962) is a South African photojournalist, filmmaker, photo editor, and member of the Bang-Bang Club.
+Greg Marinovich (born Gregory Sebastian Marinovich, 8 December 1962) is a Pulitzer-awarded South African photojournalist, filmmaker, photo editor, and member of the Bang-Bang Club.

-He co-authored the book The Bang-Bang Club: Snapshots from a Hidden War (2000), which details South Africa's transition to democracy.
+He co-authored the book The Bang-Bang Club: Snapshots from a Hidden War (2000), which details South Africa's transition to constitutional democracy.

 Early life

 Marinovich was born on 8 December 1962, in Springs, Gauteng, South Africa.
 He is the son of an immigrant from Korčula, Croatia.

 In 1985 Marinovich took pictures of Archbishop Desmond Tutu at a church service in Johannesburg.
 It was his first news event.
-To avoid military service he left the country shortly thereafter.
+From 1983 to 1985, Marinovich participated as a mandatory conscript in the military.
+After the initial two years, in order to not participate in camps, Marinovich left the country.
 He moved to Botswana.
 At the northern border he met members of the South West African People's Organisation (SWAPO).
 There started his interest to explore more the living conditions of people at times of political extremis.

 Back in South Africa he worked for a hiking and safari company.
 At this job, he learned as an autodidact how to write articles and how to become a photojournalist.
 He also succeeded in finding jobs with Johannesburg-based newspapers as a photographer and sub-editing freelancer.